Learn how to build a custom wood DIY screen door from scratch! Features pet screen and how to build with a Kreg Jig pocket hole maker.

 I added pocket holes to the tops and bottoms of the side boards.

 Think of wood grain as loose straws.
-There’s more strength if drilling into the sides of them vs. straight onto them.
+There’s more strength if you drill into the sides of them vs. straight onto them.
 So this will help you determine where to add the pocket holes for all your lumber joins.

 HERE is the video on YouTube where I learned that valuable tip.

-3. Dry-fit the corners, then screw them together using pocket screws.
+3. Attach the four corners of the frame together using pocket screws.

 4. Once your frame is built, start styling inside the door frame with additional lumber for support and design, then attach them with the jig.

-I placed the basic frame against the outside of my exterior door so I could decide where I wanted to add details to complement the existing door.
+I loosely fit the basic frame against the outside of my exterior door I could decide where I wanted to add details to complement the existing door.

-Note how I ensured the screen door didn’t interfere with the original door window?
+Note how the screen door supports don’t interfere with the original door window?
 You get to choose when you design your own custom DIY screen door!

 I couldn’t wait to pretty up my newly painted black-ish brown front door even more!